trofimovamw/GInCovPipe/README.md

 ### 3. Run

-To run the pipeline, go to the pipeline directory (where the Snakefile is) and activate the conda environment you created in step 1.2.
+To run the pipeline, go to the pipeline directory (where the Snakefile is) and activate the conda environment created in step 1.2.
 Then enter the following command to execute the pipeline:

 ```
 snakemake --use-conda --snakefile Snakefile --configfile path/to/config.yaml -j -d path/to/workdir